VIDEO: Deadly bridge collapse in Italy amid violent storm

-GENOA, Italy --Video shows a bridge collapse in northern Italy in the midst of a violent storm on Tuesday that has left at least 11 dead, according to reports.
+GENOA, Italy --Video shows a bridge collapse in northern Italy in the midst of a violent storm on Tuesday that has left at least 22 dead, according to an Italian transport official.

-The Italian news agency ANSA cited the Interior Ministry in reporting the deaths.
-The agency also reported that five people are injured and in serious condition.

 Sniffer dogs are at work in the rubble to find those who are still trapped, Amalia Tedeschi, an official with Italian firefighters, told RAI state TV.
 She said that two injured people had already been extracted alive.